deanoko/cse15l-lab-reports/lab-report.md

 ![Image](lsfile.png)
 Explanation: ls expects a directory path as an argument, so providing a file path results in an error.

+Horizontal rule:

+---

 ## Command 3: cat (Concatenate)
-Example 1: Using cat with No Arguments
+*Example 1: Using cat with No Arguments
 Command: cat
 Working Directory: Your current directory
 Output: Outputs the content of the file if you provide input via the terminal, otherwise it waits for input.